-At the end of this past summer, I started noticing something called “pinterest.com” showing up in my stat counter for this site.
+At the end of 2011, I started noticing something called “pinterest.com” showing up in my stat counter for this site.
 I have a lot of random referrers and didn’t pay much attention to it.
 When I checked my analytics again in the fall, I realized this Pinterest thing was sending me thousands of visitors a month, second only to Google.
 I clicked on the link, and it took me to something that appears like a virtual bulletin board.
 Or pin board (ding! ding! ding!) where people had pinned my photos to share with other educators.
 Each photo linked back to my site.

 Hmmm.
 It looked really cool but I assumed there was a lot to learn and figure out, like with Twitter and Facebook and Google+.
 Okay, those sites aren’t THAT complicated, but do I really need a fourth social media site to maintain?
 No, thank you.
 But these days, Pinterest sends me as much traffic as Google does.
 My friends on Facebook have accounts.
 People in real life (gasp!) are talking about it.
 It’s changing the way people blog and is the fastest growing social network.
 I figured I better get on there and start figuring out what the fuss is all about.